 3. Special Meetings.

 The President (as hereinafter defined) of the Association may call special meetings of the Members.
-In addition, it shall be the duty of the President to call a special meeting of the Association if so directed by resolution of a majority of a quorum of the Board of Directors or upon a petition signed by Members holding at least sixty-seven percent (67%) of the total votes of the Members of the Association.
+In addition, it shall be the duty of the President to call a special meeting of the Association if so directed by resolution of a majority of a quorum of the Board of Directors [does this mean two directors?] or upon a petition signed by Members holding at least sixty-seven percent (67%) of the total votes of the Members of the Association.
 The notice of any special meeting shall state the date, time, and place of such meeting and the purpose thereof.
 No business shall be transacted at a special meeting except as stated in the notice.

 4. Notice of Meetings.